pureaholy/PyroFork-Stories/README.md

 ## Pyrogram

-> Elegant, modern and asynchronous Telegram MTProto API framework in Python for users and bots
+> Elegant, modern and asynchronous Telegram MTProto API framework in Python for users and bots with Stories functionals

 ``` python
 from pyrogram import Client, filters